castillohair/enhancer-design/README.md

 - **Atlas of human synthetic enhancers**.
 We include two repositories of synthetic enhancers designed with [DHS64]() (~32k, 500 per target) or [DHS733]() (~52.2k, 200 per non-redundant target), respectively, targeting each of their modeled cell types, along with pre-computed predictions.

 Additional folders include:
-- [`data`](./data): Data necessary for model training and analysis, and scripts to download such data.
+- [`data`](./data): Data necessary for model training and analysis.
 - [`src`](./src): python code used across the repository.

-Individual folders contain their own README.md file with more specific instructions.
+Individual folders contain their own README.md file with more specific information.

 ## Use cases